laminas/laminas-view/doc/book/zend.view.helpers.head-style.md

 namespace MyModule\View\Renderer;

-// Since we just want to implement the getEncoding() method, we can extend the Zend native renderer use Zend\View\Renderer\PhpRenderer;
+// Since we just want to implement the getEncoding() method, we can extend the Laminas native renderer use Laminas\View\Renderer\PhpRenderer;

 class MyRenderer extends PhpRenderer
 {